-12 noon.
-Check-in, 2pm.
+Noon.
+Check-in, 3pm.
 Both are flexible subject to availability and a fee (half a night’s stay for check-out until 6pm and a full night’s stay for early check-in and later check-out).

 Rates include breakfast; choose from Continental, Chinese, low-calorie or American options alongside fresh fruit and fine teas.
-Cultural activities, a tea ceremony and soft drinks in the minibar are also included.
+Cultural activities, access to the Summer Palace, a tea ceremony and soft drinks in the minibar are also included.

 At the hotel

 Gardens, spa, gym, Pilates studio, squash court, table tennnis, private cinema, free WiFi throughout.
 In rooms: flatscreen TV, DVD player, minibar, tea and coffee making facilities, Aroma Therapy toiletries.

 Set in clusters of three pavilions surrounding a tranquil inner courtyard, rooms are dressed in natural hues and polished wood inspired by the Ming Dynasty.
 Deluxe Suites are serene and romantic, with imposing four-poster beds and inviting day-beds made for languid reclining.
 With deep sunken baths, double sinks and traditional lamps, their bathrooms have the intimate, cosseting feel of a bath house.
 Sprawling across three pavilions, the Imperial Suite is its own little compound, with drum-stool seating, a private spa treatment room and floor-to-ceiling carved-wood panels.
 Ask for a room in the courtyard closest to the palace’s wall: the sound of the daily Chinese opera performances (at 9, 10 and 11am) wafting over from the great stage will transport youto the heyday of the Chinese empire.